python/typeshed/tests/README.md

 Note: this test cannot be run on Windows systems unless you are using Windows Subsystem for Linux.
-It also requires a Python version < 3.11 as pytype does not yet support Python 3.11 and above.
+It can currently only be run on Python 3.10 as pytype does not yet support Python 3.11 and above.

 Run using: